 - 1. OSHA Training Institute (OTI) courses related to Consultation. - 2.
-RA's have the discretion to recognize additional approved training courses.
+RAs have the discretion to recognize additional approved training courses. - 3.
+Costs associated with consultants seeking professional certification in safety or health

 Note: The percentage of the funds used to pay for approved training may not exceed the percentage of time the employee is on/or dedicated to the grant.